madprops/needcontext/README.md

 You can give this property to an item to not be counted when showing the number in titles.

+>compact

+Show the list in a compact row showing only icons.

 ---

 Make sure to run NeedContext.init() somewhere in your start process to initialize it.